NCAR/HPC-Docs/docs/getting-started/compiling-code/Compiling+code+on+NCAR+systems.md

 run on both Skylake and Cascade Lake nodes on Casper, specify Skylake nodes.

+!!! note
     Even if you take care to build your programs for portability, you will achieve superior performance if you compile your code on the cluster where you intend for it to run.

 ### Compile on Derecho if…